sashi59/task-Master/README.md

 ## Project Overview

 This is a full-stack web application.
-The purpose of this application is to :-
+The motive behind this project is to drive business performance and to help companies/small startups manage employee details and keep a record of the tasks assigned to the employees.
+This application transforms clients and empowers enterprises through technology.

-1) Show the tasks that needs be done in a project within a company.
+1) Show the tasks that need to be done in a project within a company.
+(Basically the lists of tasks )
-2) Assign task to a particular employee with a unique Id.
+2) Assign tasks to a particular employee with a unique Id.
+3) Filters the tasks according to 3 main categories (i.e Information Technology, Workforce Development, Business process outsourcing)
-3) Get all the details of assigned tasks with employees lists.
+4) Get all the details of assigned tasks with employee lists.
-4) Updates the tasks and employee details in realtime.
+5) Updates the tasks with the employee details and displays them in Admin  Screen in real-time.

 ## Installation Guidlines